metrico/qryn-client/README.md

 - Use `stream.addEntry()` to add log entries to the stream.
 - Use `collector.createMetric()` to create a new metric with the desired name and labels.
 - Use `metric.addSample()` to add samples to the metric.
-- The collector will automatically push the collected streams and metrics to Qryn when the maximum bulk size is reached or the timeout expires.
+- The collector will automatically push the collected streams and metrics to Gigapipe when the maximum bulk size is reached or the timeout expires.

 The Collector class also emits events to provide information about the push operations:

-- `info` event: Emitted when a successful push response is received from Qryn.
+- `info` event: Emitted when a successful push response is received from Gigapipe.
 - `error` event: Emitted when an error occurs during the push operation.

 You can listen to these events to handle the push responses and errors accordingly: